sonydevworld/spresense/sdk/configs/examples/gnss_factory/README.txt

-This configuration contains required options to gnss_factory example.
+This configuration contains required options to use gnss_factory example.

+[Source path]
+examples/gnss_factory